masayukig/mesos-dcos-on-opensuse/README.rst

 to build just run::

-  % pdflatex better_testing_through_statistics.tex
+  % pdflatex mesos-dcos-on-opensuse.tex

-the output will be better_testing_through_statistics.pdf
+the output will be mesos-dcos-on-opensuse.pdf

 ====